mijofa/misc-scripts/pass-extensions/README.rst

 I initially created this for sftp servers that close the connection after trying the first key from your agent, before finding the last added one which will actually work.
-This way the agent used by the sftp call only knows about the one needed for this specific server
+This way the agent used by the sftp call only knows about the one needed for this specific server.

 ssh.bash
 --------
-Allows for using keys, passwords, and OTP tokens from pass directly when SSHing to an external host
+Allows for using keys, passwords, and OTP tokens from pass directly when SSHing to an external host.

-Depends on `ssh-agent.bash`_, and `ssh.askpass-helper`_
+Depends on `ssh-agent.bash`_, and `ssh.askpass-helper`_.

-FIXME: Currently does not support passwords *and* keys at the same time,
-       because when it identifies the pass file as a key it just calls out to ssh-agent.bash
+FIXME: Currently does not support passwords *and* keys at the same time, because when it identifies the pass file as a key it just calls out to ssh-agent.bash

 ssh.askpass-helper
 ------------------
-Only exists as a helper for `ssh.bash`_
+Only exists as a helper for `ssh.bash`_.
-This is what SSH calls to get the passwords/etc from pass
+This is what SSH calls to get the passwords/etc from pass.